nlaaksonen/nlaaksonen/README.md

 Here you can find repos related to my hobby projects mainly on machine learning.

 ### ML
   - [doxie-detector](https://github.com/nlaaksonen/doxie-detector): image classification in TensorFlow with object detection based on saliency maps.
+Also includes an implementation of DCGAN by using the same dataset.
   - [liiga](https://github.com/nlaaksonen/liiga): analysis of historical statistics of the Finnish ice hockey league Liiga (WIP).
   - [cs229](https://github.com/nlaaksonen/cs229): implementations of many fundamental ML algorithms such as locally weighted logistic regression, k-means clustering and Q-learning.